arnor-sigurdsson/EIR/docs/api/sequence_models.rst

         Whether to tie weight embeddings
     rope_theta (`float`, *optional*, defaults to 10000.0):
+        The base period of the RoPE embeddings. rope_scaling (`Dict`, *optional*):
+        Dictionary containing the scaling configuration for the RoPE embeddings.
+NOTE: if you apply new rope type and you expect the model to work on longer `max_position_embeddings`, we recommend you to update this value accordingly.
+        Expected contents:
+            `rope_type` (`str`):
+                The sub-variant of RoPE to use.
+Can be one of ['default', 'linear', 'dynamic', 'yarn', 'longrope', 'llama3'], with 'default' being the original RoPE implementation.
+            `factor` (`float`, *optional*):
+                Used with all rope types except 'default'.
+The scaling factor to apply to the RoPE embeddings.
+In most scaling types, a `factor` of x will enable the model to handle sequences of length x * original maximum pre-trained length.
+            `original_max_position_embeddings` (`int`, *optional*):
+                Used with 'dynamic', 'longrope' and 'llama3'.
+The original max position embeddings used during pretraining.
+            `attention_factor` (`float`, *optional*):
+                Used with 'yarn' and 'longrope'.
+The scaling factor to be applied on the attention computation.
+If unspecified, it defaults to value recommended by the implementation, using the `factor` field to infer the suggested value.
+            `beta_fast` (`float`, *optional*):
+                Only used with 'yarn'.
+Parameter to set the boundary for extrapolation (only) in the linear ramp function.
+If unspecified, it defaults to 32.
+            `beta_slow` (`float`, *optional*):
+                Only used with 'yarn'.
+Parameter to set the boundary for interpolation (only) in the linear ramp function.
+If unspecified, it defaults to 1.
+            `short_factor` (`List[float]`, *optional*):
+                Only used with 'longrope'.
+The scaling factor to be applied to short contexts (< `original_max_position_embeddings`).
+Must be a list of numbers with the same length as the hidden size divided by the number of attention heads divided by 2 `long_factor` (`List[float]`, *optional*):
+                Only used with 'longrope'.
+The scaling factor to be applied to long contexts (< `original_max_position_embeddings`).
+Must be a list of numbers with the same length as the hidden size divided by the number of attention heads divided by 2 `low_freq_factor` (`float`, *optional*):
+                Only used with 'llama3'.
+Scaling factor applied to low frequency components of the RoPE `high_freq_factor` (`float`, *optional*):
-        The base period of the RoPE embeddings. attention_bias (`bool`, defaults to `False`, *optional*, defaults to `False`):
+                Only used with 'llama3'.
+Scaling factor applied to high frequency components of the RoPE attention_bias (`bool`, defaults to `False`, *optional*, defaults to `False`):
         Whether to use a bias in the query, key, value and output projection layers during self-attention. attention_dropout (`float`, *optional*, defaults to 0.0):